 This Pupil Suspension and Expulsion Policy has been established in order to promote learning and protect the safety and well being of all students at NSLA.
-In creating this policy, NSLA has reviewed Education Code Section 48900 et seq. which describes the non-charter schools' list of offenses and procedures to establish its list of offenses and procedures for suspensions and expulsions.
+In creating this policy, NSLA has reviewed Education Code Section 48900 et seq. which describes the list of offenses that may be subject to suspension and/or expulsion.
 The language that follows closely mirrors the language of Education Code Section 48900 et seq.
 NSLA is committed to annual review of policies and procedures surrounding suspensions and expulsions and, as necessary, modification of the lists of offenses for which students are subject to suspension or expulsion.